Zofia Potocka: Early life

 Around 1775, when Zofia was 15 years old, her father Constantine died under mysterious circumstances.
 Her mother married an Armenian, who also died.
 During the great fire in Constantinople, their house burned down.
 In this difficult time for them, her mother Maria sought support from foreign embassies.

 In May 1777, when Zofia was not yet 17 years old, Maria sold her two daughters to the Polish Ambassador, Karol Boscamp-Lasopolski.
 The ambassador was known to procure girls for the Polish king.
 Learning about their supposed noble origin and seeing the beauty of the girls, the Ambassador agreed to help.
-The sister were claimed to descent from the noble aristocratic family of Pantalis Mavrocordatos, who was related by blood to the rulers of Byzantium.
+The sisters were claimed to descend from the noble aristocratic family of Pantalis Mavrocordatos, who was related by blood to the rulers of Byzantium.

-Zofia and her sister settled in his palace and was given lessons in French.
+Zofia and her sister settled in his palace and were given lessons in French.
 Reportedly, the ambassador kept her as his mistress for a time, and then prostituted her.
 Boscamp-Lasopolski arranged for her sister to be sold as a wife to a Turkish Pasha, but he promised her mother to arrange marriage for Zofia in Europe.

-The Polish Count Major Józef de Witte learned the purpose of the trip and her ancient lineage.
+The Polish Count Major Józef de Witte learned the purpose of the trip and her supposed lineage.
 He made an offer, bought her from Boscamp-Lasopolski and married her in 1779.

-Józef's father was the commandant of the fortress Kamianets, outside the city Kamianets-Podilskyi where the couple lived for a year before departing for Europe in 1781.
+Józef's father was the commandant of the fortress Kamieniec Podolski, where the couple lived for a year before departing for Europe in 1781.